ksync/ksync/README.md

 - TLS for radar (is it required?)
 - Allow configuration of who the container runs as (default to current user/group)
     - Maybe in the spec itself?
+- It is possible to create a spec (via. manual addition to the config file) that is not valid.
+Should `watch` run through validation too?

 [protoc]: https://github.com/golang/protobuf/
 [protoc-gen-go]: https://github.com/golang/protobuf/